Altered Mental Status

 - Intravenous access

-- Evaluation for signs of trauma and consider c-spine stabilization
+- Evaluation for signs of trauma with consideration for c-spine stabilization

 - Consider naloxone administration if narcotic overdose is suspected